Representative council

 How do I enter the election as a candidate?

 RepCo elections are held every two years.
-The next elections will be in autumn 2025.
+The next elections will be in the autumn 2025.
 The nomination process will open at the beginning of the autumn semester and will be announced on the elections website and on VYY's social media channels.
-To enter the election as a candidate you must fill out the Declaration of Candidacy form.
+To enter the election as a candidate, you must fill out the Declaration of Candidacy form.
 All election documents are available at the Student Union service office.
 If you have any questions concerning how to fill out the Declaration of Candidacy or any other documents, do not hesitate to contact the proxy of your electoral coalition or the Student Union staff.
-In fact, if you have any questions at all concerning the election in general, you can come visit the Student Union service office or send email to the staff.
+In fact, if you have any questions at all concerning the election in general, you can come visit the Student Union service office or send an e-mail to the staff.

 Representative Council Elections